E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/Abrupt_AdResS/readme.rst

   [ virtual_sites3 ]
   ; Site from funct a d
-  ; atom depedencies func     a            b
+  ; atom dependencies func     a            b
      4      1 2 3     1    0.05595E+00 0.05595E+00

 The next step is to adjust the status of the CG particle in the topology file (in our example: *topol.top*) from *A* for *atom* to *V* as *virtual particle*.
 And of course insert the new force field.